noahcoolboy/block-hill/README.md

 Use the *Generator stub* as a template for your code \
 You'll see `var code = "...\n";` \
 Put the code in the ... using the variables given \
-If your block is not a function call, you'll probably find Blockly.JavaScript.ORDER_NONE \
+You'll probably find Blockly.JavaScript.ORDER_NONE or Blockly.JavaScript.ORDER_ATOMIC \
+If you don't then you can go to step 3 \
-You'll have to replace Blockly.JavaScript.ORDER_NONE with a correct value \
+You'll have to replace it with a correct value \
 Here is a page explaining why and how https://developers.google.com/blockly/guides/create-custom-blocks/operator-precedence
 #### Step 3 - Commiting it
 Done?
 Great! \